 Conforming Loans vs. Non-Conforming Loans

 Both conforming and non-conforming mortgages are types of conventional mortgages.
-A conforming loan meets certain guidelines established by the Federal Housing Finance Agency (Fannie Mae and Freddie Mac), but they are not insured by the government.
+A conforming loan meets certain guidelines established by the Federal Housing Finance Agency (FHFA) and Fannie Mae and Freddie Mac, but they are not insured by the government.
 The amount a buyer can borrow is limited, and that limit changes annually, based on federal guidelines.